Michael Coleman FAICD, Council representative on the AICD Board

 Current roles include Trustee of Sydney Living Museums, Chair of UTS Faculty of Arts and Social Sciences’ Advisory Board and a member of the UTS Business School Advisory Board.
 Previous roles include appointment by the Australian Government as one of three members of the Convergence Review, which reviewed the regulation of traditional media and the internet.

 Louise started her career as a business journalist and worked with The New York Times, The Los Angeles Times, The Guardian, Financial Times Media and CNN Business News.

 Nancy Milne OAM FAICD

 Nancy Milne is an experienced non-executive director.
 A former lawyer practising in the insurance and risk area, Nancy retired as a partner from Clayton Utz at the end of 2003.
 She has been a director of a variety of companies including ASX listed and unlisted companies, government corporations and not-for-profit organisations.

-Current board roles include Novion Property Group, Ale Property group, Pillar Administration, Securities Exchange Guarantee Corporation and Good Beginnings Australia.
+Current board roles include Ale Property group, Pillar Administration and Securities Exchange Guarantee Corporation.
 Previous board roles have included Australand Holdings, Crowe Horwath, Munich Reinsurance Australasia, Zurich Financial Services Australia and the Medical Research and Compensation Fund.

 Professor Elizabeth More AM MAICD